RayBerry01/MPDemo/README.md

 * XCUITest
 * Coordinator design pattern + Combine to replace NavigationLink
 * replace random frame size to a sequence frame size
-* Moonpig icon
+* MP icon to be loaded
 * Launch screen
 * Resizing of images on screen
-* Light and Dark mode colors - set in Colour assets
+* Further work needed on sizing to use on ipads

 ## Credits